craftcms/docs/docs/getting-started-tutorial/configure/resources.md

 1. Click **+ New Field**;
 1. Enter “Summary” into the **Name** field;
-1. Enter “Summaries should be one or two sentences.” in the **Default Instructions** field to give authors a hint about the field’s intended usage.
+1. Enter “Summaries should be one or two sentences.” in the **Default Instructions** field to give authors a hint about the field’s intended usage;
 1. Enable **Allow line breaks**;
 1. Set the revealed **Initial Rows** field to `1`;
 1. Save the field.